libfuse/libfuse/README.md

 To build, test and install libfuse, you then use Ninja:

     $ ninja
-    $ sudo ninja tests # requires pytest, see below
+    $ sudo python3 -m pytest test/
     $ sudo ninja install

 Running the tests requires the [py.test](http://www.pytest.org/) Python module.
 Instead of running the tests as root, the majority of tests can also be run as a regular user if *util/fusermount3* is made setuid root first:

     $ sudo chown root:root util/fusermount3
     $ sudo chmod 4755 util/fusermount3
-    $ ninja tests
+    $ python3 -m pytest test/

 Alternate Installation